iamthearsh/portfolio-temp/README.md

 # Portfolio Template

 Welcome to my portfolio template repository!
-This project contains a simple, clean, and responsive HTML/CSS portfolio template.
+This project contains a simple, clean, and responsive HTML/CSS & Javascript portfolio template.
 It's designed to help web developers, especially beginners, showcase their work and skills in a professional manner.

 ## Demo